mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 AGENT TECHNOLOGY

 Prisoner Ferry Prison planets or Imperial detention centres will occasionally need to take prisoners from one facility to another.
 They can do so with ease and safety through the use of prisoner ferry vessels.
-This ship is a favourite of prolific bounty hunters, who can fill their brig with multiple bounties at once to deliver them across long distances.
+This ship is a favorite of prolific bounty hunters, who can fill their brig with multiple bounties at once to deliver them across long distances.
 The crew consists of a captain, pilot, navigator, 2 engineers, 3 gunners and 4 security guards.
 Prisoners are usually carried in low berths, although for short trips (or less scrupulous operators) additional cabin space is available for more prisoners.
 For prisoners requiring special treatment, there are two staterooms available.

 Prisoner FerryPrisoner Ferry TonsTons Price (MCr.)Price (MCr.)
 HullHull 300 Hull 6 Structure 6